top of page

 今晚打老虎

-今晚 Tonight; 打 Hit, hunt; 老虎 Tiger= Let's hunt a tiger tonight = transliteration of "Comment allez-vous" in Cantonese (From the movie "God of Gamblers Part III: Back to Shanghai" (1991)
+今晚 Tonight; 打 Hit, hunt; 老虎 Tiger= Let's hunt a tiger tonight. n the movie "God of Gamblers Part III: Back to Shanghai" (1991), the character Ko Chun (played by Chow Yun-fat) famously greets a group of Cantonese-speaking gangsters with the phrase "Comment allez-vous?" in Cantonese transliteration.

 =